Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Installation Options
 --------------------

 Dallinger is tested with Ubuntu 18.04 LTS, 16.04 LTS, 14.04 LTS and Mac OS X locally.
 We do not recommended running Dallinger with Microsoft Windows, however if you do, running Ubuntu in a virtual machine is the recommend method.

+If you would like to use a virtual machine installation of Dallinger, you may skip to the :doc:`Creating an Experiment <creating_an_experiment>` documentation, and follow the instructions there for using Vagrant.

 Using Dallinger with Docker
 ---------------------------